firedancer-io/firedancer/Introduction.md

  ![image](https://user-images.githubusercontent.com/88841339/224098753-4a62136a-aad7-4343-89b0-f8c0fd45a990.png)

 - # Why C?
 	- When Building something like Firedancer which could potentially be run on thousands of machines, the code has to be efficient.
-C allows were tight integration with the hardware and make it allow developers a lot of flexibility in the ability to manage compute resources.
-[Here Josh Siegel](https://www.youtube.com/watch?v=9efhIs37hVI) one of the core builders of Firedancer explain in depth and practical demo on "why C"?
+C allows developers to write code which is tightly integrated with the hardware.
+C provides maximal flexibility to the developer in managing compute resources.
+[In this video](https://www.youtube.com/watch?v=9efhIs37hVI), Josh Siegel, one of the core contributors to Firedancer, explains in depth "why C?" for Firedancer, giving a practical demo to assist in the explanation.
 - # Block propagation in Firedancer
 	- ![Image](https://pbs.twimg.com/media/FmSWXByXwAAD1oH?format=jpg&name=4096x4096)